Asthma Management App

-After defining who Allen is as the target user, I created point-of-view statements based on the insights and his needs.
-From these statements, I created how-might-we questions that serve as starting points for ideating solutions to Allen’s problems.
+After defining who Allen is as the target user, I created point-of-view statements based on the user insights and needs.
+From these statements, I created how-might-we questions to encourage ideating solutions to Allen’s problems.

-Goal: To ideate website features, information architecture, and flows
+Goal: To ideate features, information architecture, and flows

 Process: Product Roadmap / Sitemap / Task Flow / User Flow

-To analyze the flow throughout the app, I mapped out four user flows that were based on common scenarios from the contextual inquiry interviews.
-Examining the the sequence of user actions for each scenario showed the relationships between screens, which gave me a better sense about how to create the UI such that the interactions are intuitive.
+To analyze the flow throughout the app, I mapped out four user flows that were based on common scenarios I found from the research phase.
+Examining the the sequence of user actions for each scenario showed the relationships between screens, which gave me a better sense about how to craft intuitive experiences through the UI.

 Next, I explored the flow in more detail by constructing a task flow about a user who wants to manage their asthma.
-In this process, I thought more about how the user will accomplish certain tasks based on the decisions they make throughout the app.
+This helped me understand more about how the user would accomplish certain tasks based on the decisions the user makes throughout the app.

-Goal: To design the basic UI of the app
+Goal: To design the mid-fidelity UI of the app

 Process: Sketches / Mid-Fidelity Wireframes

 From the sketches, I was able to gain valuable feedback from peers and mentor about the flow and UI elements.
 While constructing the wireframes in Sketch, I paid attention to following Google’s Material Design guidelines and considering the feedback I received from others.
 Below are some select screens along with a few of the main UI changes I made since the skeetches.

-To determine the overall usability of the app features
+To determine the usability of the app features, including learnability and efficiency

 I asked participants to complete tasks based off different scenarios.
 Here are the basic tasks: